WARPNET ARCHITECTURE

 All connections between Warpnet nodes are secured using the Noise Protocol Framework via the libp2p transport layer.

-- The XX or IK Noise handshake provides mutual authentication and forward secrecy
+The Noise XX handshake provides mutual authentication and forward secrecy

 Additionally, all nodes must present a valid Pre-Shared Key (PSK) to participate in the Warpnet overlay.
 The PSK acts as a cryptographic admission token.